hyperledger/indy-plenum/docs/source/audit_ledger.md

     - Contains in the last transaction from Audit ledger
 - Primaries for each protocol instance
     - Contains in the last transaction from Audit ledger
-- NodeReg - list of active nodes to select next primary
+- NodeReg - list of active nodes from which to select next primary
-    - Contains in the last transaction from Audit ledger
+    - Contained in the last transaction from Audit ledger
 - Digests of PrePrepare messages from the last checkpoint
     - Every transaction from Audit ledger contains a digest of PrePrepare message.
 And list can be collect from  last transactions.